zYNTAX118/ComPro-DMSA/README.md

     - adding videos and 3D overview of products

 2. **Back-End**
-    - Implementing user input in contacts to give notifications through emails
+    - Implementing user input in contacts to give notifications through emails(added)

 ## Contributing
 Currently, this repository is for demonstration purposes only.
 We are **not** accepting external contributions.